 The Authority compensates all employees upon termination of employment for unused vacation up to a maximum of 275 hours.
-At June 30, 2016, the Authority recorded a liability for all unused vacation up to this limit.
+At June 30, 2017, the Authority recorded a liability for all unused vacation up to this limit.

-Authority employees accrue sick leave at the rate of four hours for each ten day pay period of full-time service.
+Authority employees accrue sick leave at the rate of four hours for each ten day pay period of fulltime service.
 Employees are compensated for unused sick leave upon termination of employment only if they meet the requirements of the plan under which they are employed.
-Employees working under the managerial plan shall be paid a sum equal to the regular rate of pay at the time of separation multiplied by 35% of the accumulated but unused sick leave.
+Employees working under the managerial plan who meet the requirements of the plan shall be paid a sum equal to the regular rate of pay at the time of separation multiplied by 35% of the accumulated but unused sick leave.